garroshub/ESG_Investment_Dashboard/README.md

 # ESG_Investment_Dashboard
-The ESG investing dashboard,it combine sthe ESG ratings with the historical stock prices of S&amp;P 500 companies.
+The ESG investing dashboard combines the ESG ratings of S&P 500 firms with their historical stock prices.